sv3ndk/taxi-rides-gen/readme.md

 This is a quick proof of concept of a data generator based on Kafka Streams.
 Most of the concepts are inspired from [Trumania](https://github.com/RealImpactAnalytics/trumania), in a much more basic but also more scalable fashion.

+The entry point of the project is [TaxiRides.scala](src/main/scala/svend/taxirides/TaxisRides.scala), which contains the simulation scenario.

 In order to run, first create the necessary Kafka topics: